Being a Designer is More Than Understanding the Rules

 One of the great debates in the world of graphic designers is whether the style of the designer should be apparent.
 On the one hand, we work to solve visual problems in a way that reflects the brand and identity of the client we are designing for—not ourselves.
 Nonetheless, designers are also artists and put their stamp on the message being delivered.

 In my own work, I try to bridge that divide.
 I like to balance opposites.
-White space is a luxury of design I try to include, but I also relish in compact function and minuscule details.
+White space is a luxury of design I try to include, but I also relish compact function and minuscule details.
 I like to inject some visual whimsy and delight while still following traditional layout rules.
 I favor photographic cover art but also enjoy using simple line illustrations on covers and interior elements.
 And I’m big on visual emotion, which is only possible with clean art and bold typography.

 I am a thinker, a tinkerer, a ponderer, and a wanderer.
 Design is developed and created; it is never spontaneous.
 Design is inspired by the world around us and the world within.
-I encourage you to explore my portfolio for a glimpse at the possibilities.
+I encourage you to explore my portfolio for a glimpse of the possibilities.

 In addition to your book’s synopsis, technical details are key, such as estimated word count and planned structural elements (including chapters, contents, tables, and image usage).
 It also helps me to know your plans for marketing and distribution.